Jana-kabrit/Human-Detection-Via-DashCam/README.md

 ### 🚦 image_pipeline.py

-This pipeline includes the built of a web-app made using Gradio (linked above).
+This pipeline includes the build of a web-app made using Gradio (linked above).
 When deployed, it will host the image pipeline on a local web app which includes the following:

 #### 🏃‍♀️ How to run:
  1. You need to clone this repository: `git clone ssh://john@example.com/path/to/my-project.git`